tiloc/faiadashu/doc/sdc-capabilities.md

 #### enableWhen
 Limited support for operators: =, exists

-Limited support for behaviors: ´any´
+Limited support for behaviors: `any`

 #### boolean
 Comprehensive support, incl. tri-state for "not answered"